AndrewDongminYoo/docs-trunk-io-ko/check/ide-integration/vs-code.md

----
-description: Installing the Visual Studio Code extension
----

 # VS Code

+Installing the Visual Studio Code extension.

 Trunk Check is available as a [VSCode extension](https://marketplace.visualstudio.com/items?itemName=trunk.io) that you can use to streamline your linting and formatting experience.